 Orientation & Next Steps

-Hello and welcome to Felician College!
+Hello and welcome to Felician University!
 We are so pleased that you have joined us as a student.
 We look forward to helping you to achieve your academic and professional goals.
-We are delighted that you have chosen Felician College, the Franciscan College of New Jersey, to continue your education.
+We are delighted that you have chosen Felician University, the Franciscan University of New Jersey, to continue your education.
 We know you are eager to begin your journey - the information provided here will help to make your next step a successful one.

 Orientation Check List